Can Wharton Revoke Trump’s Economics Degree Now?

 His ideas are dumb and destructive.

-Admittedly, even though the Wharton School took money from the Trump family and admitted his children Ivanka and Don, Jr., it never bragged that much about its association with Trump given his checkered, business past.
-Every Ivy League school has had its share of sleazy, vulgar, businesses destroying alums they’d rather not discuss.
-It’s just that most of them don’t end up being president of the United States.
+Admittedly, even though the Wharton School took money from the Trump family and admitted his children Ivanka and Don, Jr., it never bragged that much about its association with Trump given his checkered business past.
+Every Ivy League school has had its share of sleazy, vulgar, business-destroying alums they’d rather not discuss.
+It’s just that most of them don’t end up being president.

 Now, Trump’s Wharton education is yet again under the spotlight because Trump is daily demonstrating just how little he learned about economics while studying there.
 Or while running businesses.
 Or ever.